0xflux/bloggr/readme.md

 Instructions for use:

+- Clone this repo to your local disk
 - Test with go run ./main.go and navigate to localhost:8080
 - Start editing the files in /markdown to see how you can customise your blog posts
 - Add your own colours and themes to the CSS file